 Cough and Cold Remedies for Children and Adults

-For a cough, cold, or chest congestion in infants, offer 2-3 drops of panikoorka leaf juice.
+- Colds in Children: For a cough, cold, or chest congestion in infants, offer 2–3 drops of panikoorka leaf juice.
 You may also use the extract and mix it with rock sugar to give to toddlers.

-For cough relief, take a mix of leaf extract, honey, and lemon juice, and take it two times a day.
+- Colds in Adults: For cough relief, take a mix of leaf extract, honey, and lemon juice, and take it two times a day.

-Fry the leaves in oil and apply the mixture to the head for relief from throat pain and fever.
+- Topical Application: Fry the leaves in oil and apply the mixture to the head for relief from throat pain and fever.

-Treating Fevers With Panikoorka
+Fevers and Panikoorka

-Panikoorka is a famous antipyretic home remedy used to treat fevers in children and adults.
+Panikoorka is a famous antipyretic home remedy used to alleviate fevers in children and adults.
 The leaves are squeezed and the juice is ingested.
 It is particularly helpful for reducing fevers associated with malaria.
 Here are the dosing increments for fevers:

 - Babies: 1 teaspoon of leaf extract